MihaelIsaev/UIKitPlusExample/README.md

 # UIKitPlus Example 🧁
 An example project for [UIKitPlus](https://github.com/MihaelIsaev/UIKitPlus) library 👏

+### Requirements

+This example is written for Xcode 11 (and macOS Catalina if you want live preview)

+The lib itself works with iOS9+ (yeah-yeah cause it is pure UIKit! it is not SwiftUI!)

 ### How to use

 Just download it, open `UIKitPlusExample.xcodeproj` and that's it